Pages from the book, "The Philosophy and Science of Health"--Dr.

 Introduction

-If you are an American diabetic, your physician will never tell you
+If you are an American diabetic, your physician will never tell you that

-the word "treatment".
-For him, the "cure" word does
+For him, the "cure" word does not exist.
+Diabetes, in its modern

-and has been for at least 40 years.
-In 2001, the most recent year for
+epidemic form, is a curable disease and has been for at least 40 years.

-which US figures are posted, 934,550 Americans died from out-of-control
+In 2001, the most recent year for which US figures are posted, 934,550

-symptoms of this disease.1
+Americans died from out-of-control symptoms of this disease.1

 Your physician will also never tell you that, at one time, strokes,

-both ischaemic and haemorrhagic, heart failure due to neuropathy as
+both ischaemic and haemorrhagic, heart failure due to neuropathy as well

-well as both ischaemic and haemorrhagic coronary events, obesity, atherosclerosis,
+as both ischaemic and haemorrhagic coronary events, obesity, atherosclerosis,

 elevated blood pressure, elevated cholesterol, elevated triglycerides,